fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 Current detection is a very common, and reliable method within FRC.
 With this method, you drive the system toward a hard stop, and monitor the system current.

 When the system hits the hard stop, the load on your system increases, requiring more power.
 This can be detected by polling for the motor current.
 When your system exceeds a specific current for a long enough time, you can assert that your system is homed!
+A [[Triggers|Trigger]] is a great tool for helping monitor this condition.

 ### Velocity Detection

 Speed Detection works by watching the encoder's velocity.
 You expect that when you hit the hard stop, the velocity should be zero, and go from there.
 However, there's some surprises that make this more challenging than current detection.

-Velocity measurements can be very noisy, so using a [filter](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/filters/index.html) is generally required.
+Velocity measurements can be very noisy, so using a [filter](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/filters/index.html) is generally required, although debounced [[Triggers]] can sometimes work.

 This method also suffers from the simple fact that the system velocity will be zero when homing starts.
 And zero is also the speed you're looking for as an end condition.
 You also cannot guarantee that the system speed ever increases above zero, as it can start against the hard stop.
  As such, you can't do a simple check, but need to monitor the speed for long enough to assert that the system _should_ have moved if it was able to.